The NCAA Foreign Tour Rule: One International Trip Every Four Years

 - Participate in friendly international matches

-Why four years?
+Why once every four years?

-- Ensure equal opportunity between universities
+- Support competitive fairness between universities

 - Prevent competitive imbalance